How to get the best car insurance in Ohio

 If you’re caught driving without insurance in Ohio, you face penalties that include:

-- A suspended license.
+- Your license could be suspended.
 The state will suspend your license until you can pay the fine and prove you have insurance.
 Subsequent violations can come with loss of your license for up to three years.

-- Impoundment of your car.
+- Your car could be impounded.
 You’ll lose your registration and license plates and pay from $100 to $600 to get them reinstated.

 To get your license back, you must show proof of insurance or financial responsibility.
 You’ll typically need to apply for high-risk coverage and file an SR-22 for three to five years.

 How to report an accident in Ohio

 If you’re involved in an accident in Ohio and nobody is injured, you’re not required to call the police.

 If the accident results in injuries, death or more than $400 in damages, you’re required to report the accident.
 Responding police officers will complete an accident report on your behalf.